 What Can You do with JavaBeans?

-As there are no restrictions on the capabilities of JavaBeans, one can design any type of component in this.
+As there are no restrictions on the capabilities of JavaBeans, one can design any component in this.
 With JavaBeans, one can reuse software components in any environment.
-From simple functions like spelling correction to complex functions like forecasting stock market, beans can perform different functions.
+From simple functions like spelling correction to complex functions like forecasting the stock market, beans can perform different functions.
 Beans can be visible or invisible to the end user.
 With a set of distributed components, beans can work autonomously.
-From set data points software can generate a pie chart.
-This is the example of a locally executed bean.
-Bean that delivers real-time price information about the stock market is also one of the examples of this.
+From set data points, the software can generate a pie chart.
+This is an example of a locally executed bean.
+Bean, which delivers real-time price information about the stock market, is also one of the examples of this.

 Beans can also be used to give interactive capabilities to web-based applications.
 Beans can run on any operating system.
-It can run inside numerous application environments such as word processors, browser and many other applications.
-A UI component such as trees, graphical buttons, and trees give a lively touch to applications and eliminates the need for writing custom components.
-One can develop the JavaBeans with Beans Development Kit (BDK) from Sun
+It can run inside numerous application environments such as word processors, browsers, and many other applications.
+A UI component such as trees, graphical buttons, and trees gives a lively touch to applications and eliminates the need to write custom components.
+One can develop the JavaBeans with Beans Development Kit (BDK) from Sun.

 Advantages of JavaBeans

-1. Run anywhere; write once- Java Beans eliminates the need for writing software again and again.
+- Run anywhere; write once – Java Beans eliminates the need for writing software repeatedly.

-2. One can work with JavaBeans on Numerous local platforms which make it valuable in the global market.
+- One can work with JavaBeans on Numerous local platforms, which makes it valuable in the global market.

-3. JavaBeans can capture the events that are sent by other objects.
-It enables the object communication.
+- JavaBeans can capture the events that are sent by other objects.
+It enables object communication.

-4. An application developer is able to control Methods, events, and the properties of any Java beans.
+- An application developer can control Methods, events, and the properties of any Java beans.

-5. Zero hassle at run time with auxiliary software, one can configure beans during design time.
+- Zero hassle at run time with auxiliary software; one can configure beans during design time.

-6. Reusable: One can make a persistence configuration setting in JavaBeans.
-Persistent storage and restored later can save the configuration setting of the bean.
+- Reusable: One can make a persistence configuration setting in JavaBeans.
+Persistent storage and restoration later can save the configuration setting of the bean.

 Required Skills for JavaBeans

-- It is vital to have a proper understanding of computer fundamentals, algorithms, structure, etc. One should have an understanding of numerous operating systems of the computer.
+- It is vital to understand computer fundamentals, algorithms, structure, etc, properly.
+One should have an understanding of the numerous operating systems of the computer.

 - One must have a proper understanding of the Java 1.1 event model.
 One should be aware of different Java technologies.

-- While developing operation names in the Java Bean class, it is important to follow certain ‘naming conventions.
+- While developing operation names in the Java Bean class, following certain naming conventions is essential.

-- One should be aware of the information of the builder tools to develop JavaBeans.
+- One should be aware of the information on the builder tools to develop JavaBeans.

 - The basic knowledge of different frameworks and fluency coding will surely give one edge in developing JavaBeans.